The Century-Old Rock Prairie Baptist Church Has a Rich and Diverse History.

 There were periods in the church’s history when it was not active on a regular basis.
 Beginning in 1947, however, the church established and maintained regular, weekly services.
 From 1947 until the late 1960’s, the congregation was pastored by student pastors from Texas A&M University, Baylor University and Southwestern Baptist Theological Seminary.

 The land the first two churches were built on was sold to a realty investor, who subsequently built the third Rock Prairie Baptist Church building.
 The investor planned to develop the original church property into apartments and mixed retail.
 Those plans were later changed and the land was sold to a local hospital.
 The Baylor Scott & White Hospital and Clinic now reside on that location.

 The original church building was slated to be torn down to make way for construction, but instead, was moved to Millican, Texas.
 A local family there planned to renovate the historical building and convert it into a livable residence.

-The historical marker was removed from the original site and stored until August 2016.
-It was then re-erected at the entrance to one of the parking areas in front of Baylor Scott & White Hospital.
-This was a strategic location for the marker since it is situated on the southern property line of the original church property and the northwest corner of the marker points to where the original church building was located.
+There is a historical marker from the original church site that now sits at the entrance to one of the parking areas in front of Baylor Scott & White Hospital.
+The marker strategically sits on what was the southern property line of the original church property, with the northwest corner of the marker pointing to where the original church building was located.

 We encourage you to come by and visit.
 See what Rock Prairie Baptist Church as to offer.